muhan-zhang/Resources/Tutorials/GithubProcess/common_commands.md

   15. `git remote add origin <server>` Connects repository to a remote server
   16. `git diff` View all local changes relative to remote
   17. `git rm` Removes a tracked file
+  18. `git remote -v` Shows identity of origin and other remotes
+  19. `git remote add upstream <parent repo>` Adds upstream remote for a parent repo

 ## Making a new repo